 Kids and adults go crazy for crispy chicken cutlets, rolled in breadcrumbs and fried until golden.
-This is comfort food, drizzled with tonkatsu, the Japanese barbecue sauce.
+Drizzle them with tonkatsu, the Japanese barbecue sauce.

 What You Get